fmvaldezg/storytelling_maplibre_workshop/content/handson/add-mapstyle.md

 ---
 layout: default
-title: Add a New Page
+title: Add a MapStyle to your map
 parent: Hands On
 nav_order: 3
 ---